 - Bergamot.
 A general tonic that improves both metabolism and digestion.

 - Mandarin.
-Balances digestive tract and aids in easy digestion after large meals.
+Balances the digestive tract and aids in easy digestion after large meals.

 - Lime Activates the secretion of digestive juices.